mardeldev/bank-challenge-public/README.md

 ```

 Credited values should be GREEN and debited values should be RED.
 The balance should be GREEN if positive and RED if negative

-### Review
-[y] Have you written a README explaining your approach, perhaps a domain model, instructions to install, run app, run tests, and examples of interactions?

-[y] Did you start with a feature test first? -> I wrote failing tests first and then refactored code to pass them.

-[y] Do all your tests pass?
-(How do you know?) -> Yes. when I run `npm test`, it shows all tests as having passed.

-[y] Does your program have sufficient test coverage?
-(How do you know?) -> I have written tests that test the functionality and some erroneous cases such as if a client wants to withdraw money that they do not have in their account.

-[y] Have you linted your code?
-(How do you know?) -> I ran `es lint` on each source code file and it came back with no errors.

-[y] Do you have 3 or more classes?

-[y] Are your methods no longer than 5 lines?

-[y] Is the complexity of your methods low?
-(How do you know?) -> I have adopted a single

-[y] Are all parts of the statement format in presentation-specific classes?
-(Statement, lineItem etc)

-[y] Have you encapsulated transaction data in a class?

-[y] Have you encapsulated adding to the transactions array in a class?

-[y] Are all your class dependencies (even Date? (!)) injected rather than hard-coded?

-[y] Are all your unit tests isolated?

-`y` means yes.
 ---

 # User Stories